 Factor #3: Energy Efficiency

-The energy efficiency of an AC unit is a major factor in its overall cost.
-Air conditioners are rated by their Seasonal Energy Efficiency Ratio (SEER), which measures how much cooling output they provide per unit of electricity consumed.
-Units with higher SEER ratings are more efficient and cost more upfront, but can save money in the long run through lower utility bills.
+The energy efficiency of an AC unit plays a key role in its overall cost.
+Air conditioners are now rated by their Seasonal Energy Efficiency Ratio 2 (SEER2), which measures how much cooling output they provide per unit of electricity consumed under updated testing standards.
+Units with higher SEER2 ratings are more efficient and typically come with a higher upfront cost, but they can offer substantial savings in energy bills over time.

-For example, a central AC system with a 14 SEER rating may cost $5,000 to $7,000, while a higher 18 SEER model with similar cooling capacity could be $7,000 to $10,000.
-However, the 18 SEER system would use about 30% less electricity to run.
-While the higher efficiency comes with a premium price, homeowners can recoup that cost through significant energy savings over the lifetime of the system.a
+For example, a central AC system with a 14 SEER2 rating may cost between $5,000 to $7,000, while a higher 17.2 SEER2 model with similar cooling capacity could range from $7,000 to $10,000.
+The 17.2 SEER2 system could save up to 50% on your electric bill compared to lower-rated units.
+While the more efficient system carries a higher initial price, homeowners can quickly recoup those costs through significant energy savings over the system’s lifespan.

 Factor #4: Additional Expenses